RodrigoPAml/AssemblerSimulator/README.md

 An assembler simulator based on MIPS architecture

+This program is used to execute my programming language called **[Manco](https://github.com/RodrigoPAml/MancoLanguage)** you can generate cool and complex assembly from there that will run here

-The program uses windows form for the user interface part
+With a windows form user interface ans some features:

 - With code editor to load an save asm files and add code comments
 - Option to run the code, reset the simulator and see output